rhalbersma/dctl/README.md

 Usage
 -----

 The DCTL provides a series of [C++ templates](http://en.wikipedia.org/wiki/Template_(C%2B%2B)) to define the board geometry and game rules of draughts variants.
 With these templates, one can read and write draughts positions from so-called FEN strings using [Portable Draughts Notation](http://www.10x10.dse.nl/pdn/introduction.html).
-Once a position variable has been initalized with such a FEN string, the DCTL provides further templates to analyze them using a search algorithm, which is supported by a typical board game [engine infrastructure](http://chessprogramming.wikispaces.com/) of e.g. a move generator, evaluation function and hash table.
+Once a position variable has been initialized with such a FEN string, the DCTL provides further templates to analyze them using a search algorithm, which is supported by a typical board game [engine infrastructure](http://chessprogramming.wikispaces.com/) of e.g. a move generator, evaluation function and hash table.

-* **TIP**: Consult the testsuite sources (under the `dctl/test` directory) for concrete usage examples.
+* **TIP**: Consult the test-suite sources (under the `dctl/test` directory) for concrete usage examples.

-Roadmap
+Road-map
 -------

 The DCTL does not yet provide a fully functioning game engine that can be plugged into a GUI.
 It is currently not possible to play a game against a program based on the DCTL.
 Functionality being planned includes: